 More than simply an issue of labor is the relationship between workers and companies.
 Manufacturers are now struggling to rebuild its trust with the workforce to keep up with demand.
 How should food manufacturing companies respond to the labor shortage as we exit the strictures of the pandemic?

-Labor Shortages Are Not New to Food Manufacturing
+Labor Shortages Are Not New to Food Production

 The food manufacturing industry has struggled with hiring and labor shortages since the mid-1970s.
 This has presented a variety of challenges to the industry at-large for some time – the current labor market is unsustainable, and manufacturers struggle for competitive wages and a good working environment.